JonathanBNZZ/Personal-Netflix-Data-Analysis/README.md

 ![Most Binged Show](./most_binged_show.png)

 My most watched show is **Designated Surviror** starring Kiefer Sutherland coming in at just under fifty two hours.
-Expected given that is the only show I would describe as a classic twenty four episode serial drama.
+Expected given that is the only show I watch that I would describe as a classic twenty four episode serial drama.
 My second most watched show and number one most watched sitcom is **Community** with under forty one hours of watchtime.
 Again, given the number of episodes and how I decided to watch most of them as fast as possible.
 This show would end up taking a chunk of my watchtime.

 Remarkably or rather unremarkably given my affection for cooking and travelling, four of the ten most watched shows are cooking and travelling shows (**Somebody Feed Phil**, **The Chef Show**, **How do you like Wednesday** and **Ugly Delicious**).